Bacău County: Politics

 Bacău became famous after electing Ilie Ilașcu of the Greater Romania Party as their Senator, while he was held in prison in Transnistria.

 Historical county

 Between the world wars, Bacău County had a different territorial extent.
 The county was located in the east central part of Greater Romania, in the center of Moldavia.
 Its territory included the central part of the current Bacău County.
-It bordered on the west with the counties of Trei Scaune and Ciuc, in the north with Neamț and Roman, in the east with the counties of Tutova and Tecuci, and in the south with the county of Putna.
+It bordered on the west with the counties of Trei Scaune and Ciuc, in the north with Neamț and Roman counties, in the east with the counties of Tutova and Tecuci, and in the south with Putna County.

 Administration

 The county was originally divided into five districts (plăși):